RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 ```

 #### `characters`
-An array of `Character` objects, representing the characters that are involved or featured in the chapter.
+~~An array of `Character` objects, representing the characters that are involved or featured in the chapter.~~
 [Further Check on Character](./character_v1.md)

+  An array of `Character` objects.
+It is used to represent all Characters in the game, which can be common in all chapters

 ---